sledorze/HaxeManual/md/manual/types-abstract-enum.md

 }
 ```

-The Haxe compiler replaces all field access to the `HttpStatus` abstract with their values, as evident in the Javascript output:
+The Haxe Compiler replaces all field access to the `HttpStatus` abstract with their values, as evident in the Javascript output:

 ```haxe
 Main.main = function() {